Adamados/Update-IPv6-at-Duck-DNS-via-OpenWRT/README.md

 I just edit the script that found here https://forum.openwrt.org/t/get-ipv6-address-of-server-for-ddns-update/71425/31 and modify it to fit my needs

+# Install at OpenWRT the following packages
+curl

 # How to Use it
 Create a Rule at Network -> Firewall -> Traffic Rules -> Add